deltemp/nlw-copa-2022/README.md

 </p>

 <p align="center">
-Educational project developed during <i><a href="https://rocketseat.com.br/" target="_new">Rocketseat</a>'s <strong>Next Level Week 10</strong></i> event as a workshop for code training while developing both web and mobile platforms for a fictional online betting pool for the FIFA World Cup 2022.
+Educational Full stack project developed during <i><a href="https://rocketseat.com.br/" target="_new">Rocketseat</a>'s <strong>Next Level Week 10</strong></i> event as an excellent opportunity for updating the knowledge with vanguard technologies - such as the recently released <i>Next.js 13</i> - and coding training while developing both web and mobile platforms for a fictional online betting pool for the FIFA World Cup 2022.
 </p>

 ## Techs